curl/curl/docs/libcurl/curl_url_set.md

 string with the new contents for that URL part.
 The contents should be in the form and encoding they would use in a URL: URL encoded.

-When setting part in the URL object that was previously already set, it replaces the data that was previously stored for that part with the new *content*.
+When setting a part in the URL object that was previously already set, it replaces the data that was previously stored for that part with the new *content*.